raganwald/raganwald.github.com/_posts/2014-07-09-javascript-constructor-problem.md

   //=> 'Situation Normal All Fsked Up'
 {% endhighlight %}

 Now it works, but of course `snafu` is an instance of `Fubar`, not of `LoggingFubar`.
 Is that what you want?
 Who knows!?
 This isn't a justification for the pattern, as much as an explanation that it is a useful, but leaky abstraction.
-It's doesn't "just work," but it can make certain things possible (like decorating constructors) that are otherwise even more awkward to implement.
+It doesn't "just work," but it can make certain things possible (like decorating constructors) that are otherwise even more awkward to implement.

 ### solution: overload its meaning